nresare/javapasswordsafe/README.md

 ## How to build?

-Building should be simple, provided a recent version of maven.
-Building and running unit tests should be as simple as executing `mvn verify`.
-If you want to build an macOS dmg you just need to enable the macos-app profile with `mvn package -Pmacos-app`.
-Note that you will proabaly need to update jrePath towards the end of PasswordSafeSWT/pom.xml unless you have version 1.8.0_102.
+Building should be simple, provided your `JAVA_HOME` points to a recent java.
+Building and running unit tests should be as simple as executing `./gradlew check`.
+There is a target for building a macOS disk image containing an .app with an embedded java runtime environment.
+To build it you need to download an appropriate java runtime environment, see the comment in `PasswordSafeSWT/build.gradle` and execute the `./gradlew dmg` target.

 ## What has been done in the fork?